- Outline the basic premise of crystal field theory (CFT)

 4; because Δtet is small, all tetrahedral complexes are high spin and the electrons go into the t2 orbitals before pairing

 The other common geometry is square planar.
 It is possible to consider a square planar geometry as an octahedral structure with a pair of trans ligands removed.
 The removed ligands are assumed to be on the z-axis.
 This changes the distribution of the d orbitals, as orbitals on or near the z-axis become more stable, and those on or near the x- or y-axes become less stable.
-This results in the octahedral t2g and the eg sets splitting and gives a more complicated pattern with no simple Δoct.
-The basic pattern is:
+This results in the octahedral t2g and the eg sets splitting and gives a more complicated pattern, as depicted below:

 Magnetic Moments of Molecules and Ions